FarehaSi/The-Green-Gastronomes/README.md

 - All icons were taken from <a href="https://www.fontawesome.com/" target="_blank">Font Awesome</a>
 - All images have been obtained from <a href="https://www.pexels.com/" target="_blank">Pexels</a>
 ## Acknowledgement
-I am grateful to my mentor Akshat Gard for his guidance and support.
+I am grateful to my mentor Akshat Garg for his guidance and support.